-So we’re headed to the 200 years old lighthouse first, and soon the view to the north opens up with Ireland’s Eye, a bird sanctuary, in the foreground.
+So we’re approaching the 200 years Old lighthouse first, and soon the view to the north opens up with Ireland’s Eye, a bird sanctuary, in the foreground.

 The wind is blowing so cold that you can’t keep your eyes open…ok…let’s get out of the harbor and start some of the marked walking loops to the heart of the peninsula.